A common weapon in the Real Robot Genre

 - Cyan Pile uses one in Accel World.

 - Featured prominently in Armored Trooper VOTOMS and its spinoff, Armor Hunter Mellowlink.
 The hero of the latter especially likes to finish off his oponents with the pile bunker attachment on his AT-rifle.
-Armored Troopers, on the other hand, works on the principles of this trope via punching with the arm, as it spends rounds to quick-fire a punch, even without a stake or spike present.
+Armored Troopers, on the other hand, work on the principles of this trope via punching with the arm, as they spend rounds to quick-fire a punch, even without a stake or spike present.

 - Dai-Guard's Knot Buster and Knot Punisher.
 Justified, since they have to be very precise, easy to use and very powerful to accurately destroy Fractal Knots.

-- Mobile Suit Gundam F91 introduced a weapon called the Shot Lancer which effectively combines the Pile Bunker with the classic medieval lance; its main goal is to let pilots disable enemy mobile suits without triggering a catastrophic reactor explosion (which is extra bad when you're in a space colony).
+- Mobile Suit Gundam F91 introduced a weapon called the Shot Lancer which effectively combines the Pile Bunker with the Jousting Lance; its main goal is to let pilots disable enemy mobile suits without triggering a catastrophic reactor explosion (which is extra bad when you're in a space colony).
 The Shot Lancer also turns up in the sequels Crossbone Gundam and V Gundam

 - Charlotte Dunois' Rafale Revive Custom II from Infinite Stratos can carry a pile bunker weapon module hidden in its left shield.